Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 The psychological level helps to cope with stinginess and greed.
 The Messenger of Allah reported:

-Spiritual Level
+Spiritual level

 Fasting initially occurs only between a person and God, because no one can know for sure that he is fasting.
 The Prophet Muhammad reported the words of the Lord about this: